mehul009/syncer/README.md

 And if you want to backeup whole directory with subfolder and it's subfolder recursively than add thosw folders name in this line( you also add folder/sub_folder)

 After this
-run this coad on a hard-drive by simply write 'python3 syncer.py'
+run this coad on a hard-drive by simply write 'python3 syncer.py' (with administartive permission)

 for any help mail me on mehulsutariya09@gmail.com